niu-lijinliang/Spider-Baidu-Index/README.md

 `DATE` needs to be no earlier than 2011-1-1

-`KIND` corresponds to 3 data sources on Baidu
+`DATA_SOURCES` corresponds to 3 data sources on Baidu Index
-Index

 ## Run main.py